aleph2c/miros/doc/cellular_automata.rst

   created a 2 dimensional array and some functions that would randomize this array, then I fed these functions into the code that I built up using examples from the internet until I got something working.
-Only then did I feed it the 2TwoDCellularAutomata class, which originally didn't use a co-routine; that was added later.
+Only then did I feed it the 2TwoDCellularAutomata class, which originally didn't use a co-routine; it was added later.

 .. _cellular_automata-two2Automato: